Difference Between Dispose() and Finalize() in C#

 // Dispose is called automatically at the end of the using block

-• Use Dispose() for manual, controlled cleanup of unmanaged resources.
+• Use Dispose() for controlled, manual cleanup of unmanaged resources.

-• Use Finalize() only when necessary as a safety net, and always combine it with Dispose(bool) for proper cleanup patterns.
+• Use Finalize() only when absolutely necessary, and always pair it with the Dispose(bool) pattern.

 Comments